death-save/combat-utility-belt/README.md

  ~~Simply wrap the belt around your waist and affix the clasp.~~

- Navigate to the Foundry Setup screen and click on the Modules tab Click Install Module and paste in the following link: https://raw.githubusercontent.com/death-save/combat-utility-belt/beta/module.json
+ 1. Navigate to the Foundry Setup screen and click on the Modules tab
+ 2. Click Install Module and paste in the following link: https://raw.githubusercontent.com/death-save/combat-utility-belt/beta/module.json
- Once the Combat Utility Belt is installed, open your desired world and ~~wreak havoc on your players~~ navigate to the Settings > Module Settings and enable the settings you want!
+ 3. Once the Combat Utility Belt is installed, open your desired world and ~~wreak havoc on your players~~ navigate to the Settings > Module Settings and enable the settings you want!

  ### Enhanced Conditions Post-Install Setup for:
  #### D&D 5e
- To ensure you can link to journal entries to the desired condition, copy the journal entries from the included compendium
+ To ensure you can link to journal entries to the desired condition, copy the journal entries from the included Conditions compendium

  #### Other Game Systems
 Create the relevant condition journal entries and ensure players have `Observer` permission